VincentMarnier/jampgame_proxy/README.md

 ## How it works?

-`jampded` use the load the proxy and use it as any `jampgamei386.so`.
+`jampded` loads the proxy and use it as any `jampgamei386.so`.
 The proxy forwards instructions to `jampgame_original.so`.
 Some functions are hooked so we can patch them or add features to them.

 ## Compilation